rogervinas/gradle-plugins-first-steps/README.md

 }
 ```

-And we test it in a *functional test*, with real gradle projects saved under `src/functionalTest/resources`:
+And we test it in a *functional test* in [MySettingsPluginFunctionalTest.kt](my-gradle-plugins/my-settings-gradle-plugin/src/functionalTest/kotlin/com/rogervinas/MySettingsPluginFunctionalTest.kt), with real gradle projects saved under [src/functionalTest/resources](my-gradle-plugins/my-settings-gradle-plugin/src/test/resources):
 ```kotlin
 @Test
 fun `should add new task to single-project`() {